 The Syrian capital of Damascus has been the scene of rallying calls regarding two areas of Middle East unrest.

-The Syrian capital of Damascus has been the scene of rallying calls regarding two areas of Middle East unrest.
+Background: The Syrian capital of Damascus has been the scene of rallying calls regarding two areas of Middle East unrest.
 A group of Lebanese citizens travelled to Syria on Sunday (12 February) to demonstrate their support for Syrian peace-keeping efforts in the Lebanon.
 At the same time, the Palestine Central Council was meeting in Damascus and on Monday (13 February) it reaffirmed the determination of Palestinian leaders to continue their opposition to Egypt's Middle East peace policy.

 SYNOPSIS: The Council meeting was attended by more than fifty delegates, including Mr. Yasser Arafat, chairman of the Palestine Liberation Organisation.
 Resolutions adopted by anti-Egyptian summits held in Tripoli and Algiers recently-to face what were termed 'imperialist and Zionist conspiracies'-were unanimously endorsed by the Council which reiterated firm opposition to President Sadat's policy.
 Delegates confirmed that the armed struggle against Israel would be maintained.
 They spoke of the need to strengthen unity amongst commando groups and to develop coordination between Arab governments and socialist states such as the Soviet Union.
 The Council also discussed what it termed Israeli conspiracies to re-inflame sedition in the Lebanon.
 Delegates pledged PLO keenness to safeguard the Lebanon's sovereignty, unity and territorial integrity.